Author: Mindy Goldman, MD, FRCPC

 Investigation of patients with anaphylactic transfusion reactions

 If a patient develops an anaphylactic transfusion reaction, screening tests should be done for IgA deficiency.
-If the patient appears to be IgA deficient, samples should be sent to Canadian Blood Services for determination of true IgA deficiency and the presence of anti-IgA.
+If the patient appears to be IgA deficient, samples should be sent to Canadian Blood Services for determination of the presence of anti-IgA.

 Transfusion support for patients with a history of anaphylactic transfusion reactions

 Ideally, investigation would be done to determine if anti-IgA antibodies are present.
-Transfusion management of patients with a history of an anaphylactic transfusion reactions and anti-IgA antibodies is outlined in Table 2.
+Transfusion management of patients with a history of an anaphylactic transfusion reaction and anti-IgA antibodies is outlined in Table 2.
 If the patient is not IgA deficient and no anti-IgA has been detected, and the patient has experienced only a single anaphylactic or anaphylactoid reaction, a trial transfusion of unwashed blood components may be performed under controlled conditions, including patient consent, premedication, and close medical supervision.
-If an anaphylactic reaction occurs again, the patient should be transfused using washed components1.
+If an anaphylactic reaction occurs again, the patient should be transfused using components washed to remove the maximal amount of plasma.1,15 For RBCs, a double wash protocol is necessary to adequately reduce IgA levels to less than o.o5 mg/dL using an automated cell processor.15

-If there is inadequate time to perform testing for anti-IgA, the case should be discussed with the CBS medical director.
+If there is inadequate time to perform testing for anti-IgA, the case should be discussed with the Canadian Blood Services medical director.

 - if reaction recurs, give frozen-thawed-deglycerolized RBCs